Manage your learning and develop your study skills

 Help with your email account, username or password.

 The main reasons that you may need to contact ISS are for help with your email account, username or password.
-There is a help desk located on the ground floor of the Library, which acts as a central point for student support.
+There are ISS helpdesks located on the DCU Glasnevin, St. Patrick’s and All Hallows Campus.
+For more information: https://www.dcu.ie/iss/index.shtml

 In the Interfaith Centre.

-The Chaplaincy is located in the Interfaith Centre, next to the Hub.
+The Chaplaincy is located in the Interfaith Centre, next to the Hub on DCU Glasnevin Campus.
+Chaplaincy services are also available on the DCU St. Patrick’s Campus.
 Students and staff are welcome to come and talk with one of the Chaplains or simply to relax with friends in comfortable surroundings or to avail of the hospitality and liturgical services.
 The Centre is open to all denominations as well as those who are simply looking for a quiet space to relax.

 Helping you manage your career.